Neighborhood Services

 Spend some time with us!

-Sign up below to volunteer with us!
 We are delighted to have you join us in serving the souls in our neighborhood!
 Sign up here to volunteer with us at a specific event.
-If you're interested in starting your own ministry, contact Michael | schultz.michael@aod.org
+This is a great opportunity for someone new to volunteering who can't make a regular commitment but still has a heart to serve.

 Interested in group volunteering?